- What is a wireless network?

 UNL's Wireless Network

 In summary, the speed of your wireless network connection is almost always good enough for common web and e-mail functions.
-Anything requiring a sustained high amount of network capacity may not work properly in all locations throughout the day.
+Anything requiring a sustained high amount of network capacity may not work effectively in all locations throughout the day.

 Generally, no. Some departments have contacted Information Technology Services about not installing any copper network connections into newly remodeled areas, and relying upon wireless networking instead.
 The new or remodeled part of a building will probably be around for 100 years, and we feel that it may be short-sighted not to install the minimum recommended amount of copper data wiring into every room in the building.